(H.S.A.A. rules will apply except for the differences listed below.)

 2. Skill Levels: A team’s coach and the District Director determine skill level for the team.
-Teams are Highly Skilled (HS), Good (G), and Average (A).
-Teams that hold tryouts, make cuts based on skill, select players by skill or any similar selection process, must rate themselves as Highly Skilled.
-Unless approved by your district director, if your team has 3 or more schools represented on your roster, your team MUST select Highly Skilled.
-Whenever possible, teams are scheduled to play other teams of similar skill level.
+Teams are Highly Skilled (HS) Level A or Level 1, Good (G) Level B or Level 2, and Average (A) Level C or Level 3.
+Teams that hold tryouts, make cuts based on skill, select players by skill or any similar selection process, must rate themselves as Highly Skilled or Level A. Unless approved by your district director, if your team has 3 or more schools represented on your roster, your team MUST select Highly Skilled or Level A. Whenever possible, teams are scheduled to play other teams of similar skill level.

 ELIGIBILITY, ROSTER/WAIVER, PROTESTS/GRIEVANCES